Kanaries/graphic-walker/README.md

 2. Server-side computation

 Graphic Walker will call given computation function with [`IDataQueryPayload`](./packages/graphic-walker/src/interfaces.ts) as parameter.
 The function should returns a [`IRow[]`](./packages/graphic-walker/src/interfaces.ts) as result.
+When you are using Server-side computation, you should provide `rawFields` together.

 #### `toolbar`: optional _{ `ToolbarProps` }_